WxboySuper/Productivity-Hub/.github/pull_request_template.md

 These are interactive checkboxes and are intended as a true pre-merge checklist — keep them as checkboxes.
 -->

+- [ ] I have performed a self-review of my code
 - [ ] I have tested these changes locally
-- [ ] All existing tests pass
-- [ ] I added tests that cover my changes (where applicable)
+- [ ] I have added tests that cover my changes (if applicable)
+- [ ] All new and existing tests pass
-- [ ] I updated documentation where necessary
+- [ ] I have updated the documentation (if applicable)
 - [ ] My code follows the project's style guidelines
-- [ ] I performed a self-review of my code
-- [ ] New and existing unit tests pass locally with my changes

 ## Additional notes
 <!--